Out-of-equilibrium properties and non-linear effects for interacting quantum impurity systems in their strong coupling regime

-Those systems are modeled as quantum impurity systems (QIS), that consist in continua of electronic degrees of freedom representing the metallic electrodes (the baths) interacting with the nanostructure (the ``impurity").
-A generic feature of QIS at equilibrium is that the impurity/bath coupling, no matter how small, has drastic consequence on the groundstate of the system: at temperature $T=0$, properties are described by a strong coupling (SC) fixed point (SC-FP)\cite{cardy91,affleck90,affleck91}, that physically corresponds to the hybridization of the baths and governs the low voltage behavior: for example, for systems with a Fermi liquid SC-FP \cite{FLhistorical1,FLhistorical2}, hybridization results in a linear $I(V)$ characteristic at small voltage, with the conductivity $G_0=\frac{\p I}{\p V}\big|_{V\!=\!0}$ being maximal at $T=0$ and at the particle-hole symmetric point.
-A typical energy scale, called here the hybridization temperature $\TB$ (and akin to a Kondo temperature, the scale below which the impurity spin hybridizes to conduction electrons in the Kondo model \cite{hewson}), marks the crossover to the SC regime: as soon as $E/\TB$ acquires a finite value, $E$ being any energy scale at which the system is probed, additional many-body scattering mechanisms must be taken into account to describe the physics -- and, incidentally, non-linear effects.
-This SC regime, defined by all energy scales being smaller than $\TB$, is the focus of this work (Fig.\ref{sketchRG}) ; it is not captured by conventional perturbative expansions, performed around the weak coupling fixed point, that encounter convergence problems when the largest \footnote{ This is in agreement with the common wisdom that ``the largest energy scale $E$ cuts the RG flow". } of the ratios $E/\TB$ becomes $\lesssim 1$.
+Those systems are modeled by quantum impurity models (QIM), that consist in continua of electronic degrees of freedom representing the metallic electrodes (the baths) interacting with the nanostructure (the ``impurity").
+A generic feature of QIM at equilibrium is that the impurity/bath coupling, no matter how small, has drastic consequence on the groundstate of the system: impurity degrees of freedom \emph{hybridize} with the bath, so that effectively some, or all, impurity degrees of freedom are swallowed by the baths.
+In the zero energy $E\to 0$ (groundstate) limit, impurity degrees of freedom are strongly bound to the baths, so that is is often called a strong coupling (SC) fixed point (FP).
+This last term means that the system has scale invariance in this limit\cite{cardy91,affleck90}, resulting in the fact that the SC-FP is essentially an \emph{homogenous} (the impurity "disappears") and free theory.
+This has direct physical consequences: for example, for systems with a Fermi liquid SC-FP \cite{FLhistorical1,FLhistorical2}, hybridization results in a linear $I(V)$ characteristic at small voltage, with the conductivity $G_0=\frac{\p I}{\p V}\big|_{V\!=\!0}$ being maximal at $T=0$ and at the particle-hole symmetric point.
+A typical energy scale, called here the hybridization temperature $\TB$ (and akin to a Kondo temperature, the scale below which the impurity spin hybridizes to conduction electrons in the Kondo model \cite{hewson}), marks the crossover between the weak coupling and the SC regime (Fig.\ref{sketchRG}).
+Technically, the path connecting the high energy (weak coupling) and the SC regime can be apprehended with the renormalization group (RG), and the SC phenomenon reveals itself by a divergence of the effective impurity/bath coupling at low energy\cite{anderson70}.
+We run the RG \emph{backwards} and start from the limit $E/\TB\to0$, $E$ being any energy scale at which the system is probed: this is the SC-FP, described by a free theory.
+As soon as $E/\TB$ acquires a finite value, additional many-body scattering mechanisms must be taken into account to describe the physics -- and, incidentally, non-linear effects.
+This SC regime, defined by all energy scales being smaller than $\TB$, is the focus of this work ; it is not captured by conventional perturbative expansions, performed around the weak coupling fixed point, that encounter convergence problems when the largest of the ratios $E/\TB$ becomes $\lesssim 1$ -- in agreement with the common wisdom that ``the largest energy scale $E$ cuts the RG flow".
+In this respect, it is important to realize that even a non-interacting resonant level model floes under RG and ends up entering a SC regime at low energy.